about me

 My work has evolved but continues to highlight themes of love and well-being, often portraying florals/plants in addition to quirky creatures.
-It is a joy and honor to see my work in the hands and homes of others, and I hope to continue sharing this craft with the world.
+It is a joy and honor to see my work in the hands and homes of so many people, and I hope to continue sharing this craft with the world!

-When I’m not carving, you can find me dabbling in some other creative medium or working my day job as a mental health therapist.
+When I’m not carving, you can find me dabbling in some other creative medium, teaching, or working my day job as a mental health therapist.

 Thanks for stopping by!